-Bad Boy Mower has a Damaged Spindle or Bad Spindle Bearing
+Damaged Spindle or Bad Spindle Bearing

 A damaged spindle or bad bearing can cause extra movement in your blade so it wobbles when it rotates.
 This can cause a significant vibration at high speeds and provide you with an uneven cut.

 To check for damage in the spindle housing, with your mower blade still attached to your spindle housing, grab each end of the blade.
 Rock it up and down to check for any movement.
 You’ll also hear a knocking sound when your blade moves up and down.

 When you experience movement or a knocking sound, remove your mower blade and take apart your spindle housing.
 Replace any damaged parts.

 Earlier, I mentioned the importance of the sail on your mower blade.
 It is used to create air movement under the deck to create a suction.
 The deck is designed to maximize the space under the deck for air movement to create a good suction for a nice cut.